A Guest Post by Cherise Young

 Suppressing Negative Emotions

-Let’s start with looking at the problem with having too much stress in your life.
+Let’s start by looking at the problem of having too much stress in your life.
 When we are stressed, physically or emotionally, our bodies have an inflammatory response.
-Stress signals to the body there is an invader, that invader signals a need for a response (inflammation), this leads to cortisol’s rescue from the inflammation.
+Stress signals to the body that there is an invader, and that invader signals a need for a response (inflammation), which leads to cortisol’s rescue from the inflammation.
 As long as stress remains or increases, so will the body’s attempts to correct the resulting chemical changes.

 In small doses, cortisol helps the body repair itself.
 Yet, too much cortisol causes chemical changes that can lead to illnesses such as hypertension (high blood pressure) and the risk of diabetes due to spikes in blood sugar.
 Both hypertension and diabetes have been associated with heart disease.
 Cortisol has been shown to alter the immune system and negatively impact the digestive system as well.
 Too much cortisol over lengthy periods of time can impact a woman’s menstrual cycle, decrease sex drive, and increase bouts of anxiety and depression.

 In case you missed that last point, suppressed negative emotions, or denying you have them, may lead to anxiety and depression.
 Some choose to ignore emotions to avoid difficult conversations.
 Some are afraid that communicating their real feelings will cause conflict or create division in their relationships.
 I would argue that if you are not being authentic, you really aren’t in a true relationship anyway.

 Being in an inauthentic relationship, and not feeling comfortable putting your true self on display, impacts self-esteem.
 How depressing is that?
 What follows are ways to express your emotions in a healthy manner to avoid developing the stress-inflammation-cortisol-disease cycle.